 Finding a scorpion in sink or bathtub, is common because once they fall in they have difficulty in getting out.
 Our native scorpions are small up to 1 inch in length.

 To successfully control indoor scorpions, it’s essential to manage the scorpions outside the home.
-As a part of our inspection we point out the habitat modifications that need your attention, reducing the number of outdoor hiding places for scorpions is important.
-This might include the removal of debris such as loose rocks, wood, trash and other unnecessary things from the backyard and around the home.
+As a part of our inspection, we point out the habitat modifications that need your attention, reducing the number of outdoor hiding places for scorpions is important.
+This might include the removal of debris such as loose rocks, wood, trash, and other unnecessary things from the backyard and around the home.
 It’s also beneficial to keep the grass mowed short and all shrubbery nicely pruned.
 In addition to those measures, we inspect the outside of your home to determine what needs to be sealed on the outside of your home to help prevent pests from entering.
-All of our pest control solutions involve the integrated pest management approach where we combine ethical application of pesticide with a common sense stance on prevention and habitat controls.
+All of our pest control solutions involve the integrated pest management approach where we combine the ethical application of pesticides with a common-sense stance on prevention and habitat controls.

 Call us we can help!